torvalds/linux/Documentation/security/snp-tdx-threat-model.rst

 ======================================================
-Confidential Computing in Linux for x86 virtualization
+Confidential Computing in GNU/Linux for x86 virtualization
 ======================================================

 .. contents:: :local: